programaker-project/programaker-docs/docs/maintenance/api-with-curl.md

-# How to operate Plaza's API with curl
+# How to operate Programaker's API with curl

 ## User creation